-In order to set up the permanent Secretariat, two alternative timeframes could be envisioned:
+In order to set up the permanent Secretariat, the following timeframe could be envisioned:

-- Timeframe 1: to set up the Secretariat sometime in between the next two Ministerial Conferences, with a possible need to solve the bridging period by support from the next conference's hosting country or another solution based on the previous/existing capacity.
-This should provide sufficient time for working out the details and the proper setting up of a permanent Secretariat, including the financial arrangements that will require different approaches for EHEA members, in line with their national provisions.
-In case of Option I (new entity) this is the only feasible timing. - Timeframe 2: to set up the new Secretariat right after the Tirana Ministerial, provided that the existing organisations (Options II and III) agree and possess sufficient flexibility to make some adhoc and interim solution possible.

-Based on the conclusions of the BFUG meeting in Madrid, the Task Force would provide a detailed roadmap for implementation of the favoured option.

-In case the BFUG recommends that ministers decide to establish a permanent Secretariat, the TF would also recommend that the new arrangement be evaluated after the 2030 Ministerial Conference with a view to how well it has served the EHEA.
+- If the permanent Secretariat would take up its function around the time of the Ministerial Conference 2027, this should provide sufficient time for working out the details and the proper setup, including the financial arrangements that will require different approaches for EHEA members, in line with their national provisions. - Schedule and modalities for the handover from the 2024-2027 host to the permanent Secretariat are then still to be developed and decided. - Based on the conclusions of the BFUG meeting in Madrid, the Task Force would provide a detailed roadmap for implementation of the favoured option, which will also consider the conditions and preferences of the 2024-2027 host. - In case the BFUG recommends that ministers decide to establish a permanent Secretariat, the TF would also recommend that the new arrangement be evaluated after after two full work periods under the new arrangement.with a view to how well it has served the EHEA.